Eladvain/Elevator-System/README.md

 # Elevator-System
-System of 5 elevators in a building of 10 floors
+System of 5 elevators in a building of 10 floors.
+In each floor has button.
+When button is clicked one of the elevators movev to target floor.
+The project is build in react JS.